janstuemmel/aws-role-switch/docs/usage.md

 ## Usage

 After entering your config, roles will show up in the popup window.
 You can filter roles via the search input.

-Assuming a role after selection will only work when you are on an aws console tap.
+?> Assuming a role after selection will only work when you are on an aws console tab.

 ### Keyboard Shortcuts